merkle-open/NitroNet/docs/additional-arguments.md

 <span style="color:red">**Attention:**</span> If the mode is set to full and the provided property is not resolvable an **Exception** is thrown, e.g. director.someUnknownProperty is not possible!

-### Render patterns without a model a.k.a. *additionalArgumentsOnlyComponents*
+### Render patterns without a model a.k.a. *enableAdditionalArgumentsOnly*
 So far if you want to use the pattern/components helper you had to provide a model matching the *name* parameter on pattern or pass it explicitely via the *data* parameter (see [here](samples.md#a-component-with-subcomponents)).

-If you enable **additionalArgumentsOnlyComponents** you don't need this anymore.
+If you enable **enableAdditionalArgumentsOnly** you don't need this anymore.
 You can provide every parameter you want to pass to the helper inline and the pattern gets rendered with this data.

 To show the principle we change our model.
 We want to add actors to the *movie.hbs*.
 Actors have the same properties a a director as they are persons too.
 So we replace the `DirectorModel` with the `PersonModel` and add a list of actors to the `MovieModel`.